 HR also threatened to give her a bad reference if she did not accept the Settlement Agreement.

 When Melissa came to see the Employment Team in our Croydon solicitors‘ office, she was anxious and stressed.
 Melissa knew nothing about Employment Law or whether she should accept the agreement and the compensation.

-We immediately advised that the performance allegations against Melissa were unfounded and did not warrant disciplinary action, and the correct process would be to place her on a Performance Review.
+We advised that the performance allegations against Melissa were unfounded and did not warrant disciplinary action, and the correct process would be to place her on a Performance Review.
 We also advised Melissa to raise a formal grievance relating to bullying and intimidation by her line manager.

 We helped Melissa draft a formal grievance letter setting out these complaints.
 In addition, we sent a without prejudice letter to the company explaining that the amount offered under the Settlement Agreement was not adequate compensation as they had not even started a Performance Review.

 Initially the company refused to increase the offer.
 However, in the course of the negotiations we convinced the company it should increase the sum to £8,000 – more than four months’ net salary.
 In addition, we negotiated a favourable reference to help Melissa secure another position as quickly as possible.